 - If a pair of tables have a one-to-one relationship, each record in Table A relates to a single record in Table B. For example, in a table pairing consisting of a table of customer shipping addresses and a table of customer account balances, each single customer ID number would be related to a single identifier for that customer's account balance record.
-The one-to-one relationship reflects the fact that each individual customer has a single account balance. - If a pair of tables have a one-to-many relationship, each individual record in Table A relates to one or more records in Table B. For example, in a table pairing consisting of a table of university courses (Table A) and a table of student contact information (Table B), each single course number would be related to multiple records of student contact information.
-The one-to-many relationship reflects the fact that each individual course has multiple students enrolled in it.
+The one-to-one relationship reflects that each customer has a single account balance. - 393 o If a pair of tables have a one-to-many relationship, each individual record in Table A relates to 394 one or more records in Table B. For example, in a table pairing consisting of a table of

-- 398 Suppose a pair of tables have a many-to-many relationship.
-In that case, each individual record - in Table A relates to one or more records in Table B, and each individual record in Table B - 400 relates to one or more records in Table A. For example, in a table pairing consisting of a table of - 401 employee information and a table of project information, each employee record could be - 402 related to multiple project records, and each project record could be related to multiple - 403 employee records.
-The many-to-many relationship reflects that each employee may be involved 404 in multiple projects and that each project involves multiple employees.
+- university courses (Table A) and a table of student contact information (Table B), each single course number would be related to multiple records of student contact information.
+The one to-many relationship reflects that each course has multiple students enrolled. - 398 Suppose a pair of tables have a many-to-many relationship.
+In that case, each individual record - 399 in Table A relates to one or more records in Table B, and each individual record in Table B - 400 relates to one or more records in Table A. For example, in a table pairing consisting of a table of - 401 employee information and a table of project information, each employee record could be - 402 related to multiple project records, and each project record could be related to multiple - 403 employee records.
+The many-to-many relationship reflects that each employee may be404 involved in multiple projects and that each project involves multiple employees.